gquemener/7digital-client/README.md

 $results = $track->search(array(
- 'q'        => 'Queen', // Pass an array of parameters as described 'pageSize' => 1        // in the 7 digital api documentation ));
+ 'q'        => 'Queen', // Pass an array of parameters as described 'pageSize' => 1        // in the 7digital api documentation ));

 $results = $track->details(/** a 7digital track id */);